R&D Tax Credit in Georgia

-Georgia offers a Research and Development Tax Credit to companies developing new products and services in Georgia.
-Georgia adopts the federal definition of qualified research expenses.
-The R&D project must follow the federal guidelines for being technology-oriented.
+The Georgia Research & Development Tax Credit is available to companies developing new products and services in the State of Georgia.
+Georgia adopts the federal definition of qualified research expenses and the R&D project must follow the federal guidelines for being technology-oriented.

-To qualify for the Georgia Research and Development Tax Credit, the taxpayer must have acquired qualified research expenses in Georgia in a taxable year exceeding a base amount and have claimed and received a federal research tax credit for that taxable year.
+To qualify for the Georgia Research & Development Tax Credit, the taxpayer must have acquired qualified research expenses in Georgia in a taxable year exceeding a base amount, and have claimed and received a federal research tax credit for that taxable year.

 As stated in the Georgia State Tax Code, a “base amount” means “the product of a business enterprise’s Georgia gross receipts in the current taxable year and the average of the ratios of its aggregate qualified research expenses to Georgia gross receipts for the preceding three taxable years or 0.300, whichever is less; provided, however, that a business enterprise need not have had a positive taxable net income for the preceding three taxable years in order to claim the credit provided.”

 - The credit rate is 10% of a company’s increase in qualified research expenses.
 The increase is in excess of the above-mentioned base amount.